lucasrimondi/femchallenge-ecommerce-product-page/README.md

 # Frontend Mentor - E-commerce product page solution

 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
-It was developed with ReactJS (managing its state with Context API).
+It was developed with ReactJS (fetching product info from a [mock endpoint](https://www.mockachino.com/b045b644-d886-4e/products/7d6f7710-95d0-4a27-ae6c-b02c6cb0348f) and managing app's state with Context API).
 It is a fully responsive product detail page created without using any styling frameworks.

 ## Overview 📝